-A. Federal Authorities:
+A. Authorities.

-The Baltimore, Philadelphia, and Pittsburgh Districts of the U.S. Army Corps of Engineers (Corps) hereby issue Pennsylvania State Programmatic General Permit-7 (PASPGP-7) pursuant to and consistent with Section 404(e) of the Clean Water Act (CWA) (33 U.S.C. § 1344(e)) and 33 C.F.R. § 325.5(c)(3).
-Under Section 10 of the Rivers and Harbors Act of 1899 (33 U.S.C. § 403) and Section 404 of the CWA (33 U.S.C. § 1344), PASPGP-7 authorizes regulated activities in waters of the United States, including jurisdictional wetlands, within the Commonwealth of Pennsylvania.
+The Baltimore, Philadelphia, and Pittsburgh Districts of the U.S. Army Corps of Engineers ("the Corps") hereby issue the Pennsylvania State Programmatic General Permit-6 (PASPGP-6) pursuant to and consistent with Section 404(e) of the Clean Water Act (33 U.S.C.
+1344(e)).
+Under Section 10 of the Rivers and Harbors Act of 1899 (33 U.S.C.
+403) and Section 404 of the Clean Water Act (CWA) (33 U.S.C.
+1344), PASPGP-6 authorizes regulated activities in waters of the United States, including wetlands and navigable waters, within the Commonwealth of Pennsylvania.

-PASPGP-7 does not obviate the need to obtain other federal, state, or local authorizations required by law or to comply with other federal, state, or local laws.
-Likewise, PASPGP-7 does not grant any property rights or exclusive privileges or authorize injury to the property or rights of others, and/or the interference with any existing or proposed federal project.
+The PASPGP-6 does not obviate the need to obtain other federal, state, or local authorizations required by law or to comply with other federal, state, or local laws.
+Likewise, the PASPGP-6 does not grant any property rights or exclusive privileges or authorize injury to the property or rights of others, and/or the interference with any existing or proposed federal project.

-B. Federal Government Liability:
+B. Federal Government Liability.

-- 1. In issuing PASPGP-7 the federal government does not assume any liability for damages to the permitted project, or use thereof, as a result of other permitted or unpermitted activities, or from natural causes, or from damages that are a result of current or future activities undertaken by, or on behalf of, the United States in the public interest.
-Additionally, the federal government does not assume any liability for damages to persons, property, or to other permitted, or unpermitted activities, or structures caused by the activity authorized by this permit. - 2.
-The federal government does not assume any liability for damages caused by design or construction deficiencies associated with the permitted work and/or claims associated with any future modification, suspension, or revocation of this permit.
+- 1. In issuing PASPGP-6 the Federal Government does not assume any liability for damages to the permitted project, or use thereof, as a result of other permitted or unpermitted activities, or from natural causes, or from damages that are a result of current or future activities undertaken by, or on behalf of, the United States in the public interest.
+Additionally, the Federal Government does not assume any liability for damages to persons, property, or to other permitted, or unpermitted activities, or structures caused by the activity authorized by this permit. - 2.
+The Federal Government does not assume any liability for damages caused by design or construction deficiencies associated with the permitted work and/or claims associated with any future modification, suspension, or revocation of this permit.